sarabencheqroune/tetracomposibot/README.md

 **Description**
 * A simple simulator for playing with one... to many robots
 * Un simulateur très simple pour jouer avec un ou plusieurs robots
-* _"With the Tetracomposibot it has now become possible to play and compose REAL simple robot demo"_

 **Dependencies**
 * Python 3.x